 City experienced.
-Other drivers such as the Microsoft development agreement for the redevelopment of the company's campus and the Sound Transit light rail construction will also figure into the price.
+Other drivers such as the Microsoff development agreement for the redevelopment of the company's campus and the Sound Transit light rail construction will also figure into the price.

-A sense of the anticipated burden on the Redmond community along with alignment to longer-term financial planning helps the City prepare for economic changes.
-The goal is to create stability for the community (as to the "price") and for the City as it works to provide financially sustainable services and amenities.
+A sense of the anticipated burden on the Redmond community along with alignment to longer_term financial planning helps the City prepare for economic changes.
+The goal is to create stability for the community (as to the "price" and the services provided) and for the City as it works to provide financially sustainable services and amenities.